 The best way to start measuring progress would be to compare your NPS against your score over the last quarter or six months.
 If you are noticing an increase of at least 10%, you are heading in the right direction and progressing toward building a successful business driven by organic growth.
 On the other hand, if you notice a significant decrease in NPS, this indicates that there is something wrong and you must quickly identify to discover the cause and take appropriate measures.

 Instead of asking “What is a good Net Promoter Score?”, focus first on understanding the drivers of NPS and how to improve it on a daily to produce long-term customer satisfaction.
 Remember, a good Net Promoter Score by itself is not a quantifiable metric to grow, rather your main goal should always be to listen, analyze, and act on your customer feedback.
+Taking the right action will ensure you convert your detractors into promoters.

 What do you consider as a good Net Promoter Score for your company?